Brown-Industries/ExportGrafanaDashboardToPDF/README.md

 ![Export Panel Values](https://github.com/arthur-mdn/grafana-export-to-pdf/blob/main/illustrations/export-modal-values.png)

-### Generating a PDF with a fixed width and height
+### Exporting with Fixed Width and Height
 To generate a PDF with a fixed width and height, you can adjust the `PDF_WIDTH_PX` and `PDF_HEIGHT_PX` variables in the `.env` file.
 ```dotenv
 PDF_WIDTH_PX=1920
 PDF_HEIGHT_PX=1080
 ```

-> If you want the PDF to be generated with the same height as the Grafana dashboard, you can set the height variable to `auto`:
+> To let the PDF match the full height of the dashboard without specifying a fixed height, you can set the `PDF_HEIGHT_PX` variable to `auto` in the `.env` file:
 > ```dotenv
 > PDF_HEIGHT_PX=auto
 > ```